-For several minutes Cruz stood motionless, concealed in the darkness and hibiscus bushes, listening to the natural background sounds.
+For several minutes Cruz simply stood concealed in the darkness and hibiscus bushes, listening to the natural background sounds.
 A languid breeze stirred through the sycamores.
 A mockingbird called.
 As though in answer, the sweet, desolate cry of a mourning dove curled through the darkness.

-Quietly he stepped over the flower bed and onto the flagstone patio.
-The house keys Laurel reluctantly had surrendered to him back at Karroo were in his left hand.
+Quietly Cruz stepped over the flower bed and onto the flagstone patio.
+The house keys Laurel had reluctantly surrendered to him back at Karroo were in his left hand.
 The second key was for the back door.

-He turned aside from the patio and moved soundlessly over a small walkway leading to the back door of the house.
-With barely a whisper of steel on steel, the key turned in the lock.
-Standing to one side, he pushed the door open with his fingertips and waited.
+Cruz turned aside from the patio and walked soundlessly over a small walk leading to the back door of the house.
+The key turned easily, with barely a noise.
+Standing to one side, Cruz pushed the door open with his fingertips and waited.

 No sound.
 No movement.

-After another minute he glided inside, put his back to a wall, and listened.
-At each hallway and room entrance he stopped in the same way, listened, and then moved on, until he finally made a complete circuit of the house.
+After another minute Cruz glided inside, put his back to a wall, and listened.
+At each hallway and room entrance he stopped in the same way, listened, and then moved on, until he had made a complete circuit of the house.
 Only then did he uncock the gun, flick the safety on, turn on lights in the house, and go outside to tell Laurel it was safe.

-As soon as she saw him, she turned off the engine and ran

-to him, holding him for a long, fierce minute.
-He gave her a strong one-armed hug, but his eyes never stopped checking out his surroundings and his gun hand never was far from the small of his back.
+As soon as she saw him, she turned off the engine and ran to him, holding him for a long, fierce minute.
+He gave her a strong one-armed hug, but his eyes never stopped checking out his surroundings and his gun hand never was away from the small of his back for more than a moment.